charlotteaashley/typo-design-template/_posts/2021-10-21-typography-in-cook-books.md

 #### *Preparation Text:*

-The infographic shows that the texts within the recipe books were 100% serif font
+The infographic shows that the texts within the recipe books were 100% serif font used.
+Having no other differing fonts used within the bulk of the text

 ## Typography Analysis 1901-2001